AmarnathSiliveri/gencam-health/README.md

 ## Contact

-For any questions or support, please contact us at amarnathsiliveri@gmail.com.
+For any questions or support, please contact me at amarnathsiliveri@gmail.com.